 In November 1815, a woman known only as "Anna" leapt from the third floor window of a tavern in Washington, D.C., after she was sold to Georgia traders and separated from her family.
 Abolitionist writers seized on her story, depicting her act as an attempted suicide.
-For two hundred years, her identity and her ultimate fate remained unknown.
-In 2015, her petition for freedom filed in the Circuit Court for D.C. came to light in the O Say Can You See collaborative research project.
+For two hundred years, her identity and her ultimate fate remained unknown.1 In 2015, her petition for freedom filed in the Circuit Court for D.C. came to light in the O Say Can You See collaborative research project.
 Her name was Ann Williams.
 She suffered a broken back and fractured her arms, but she survived the fall.
-She and her husband kept their family together and had four more children.
+She and her husband had four more children.
 Ann won freedom in court for herself and her children in 1832.

 News of Anna's alleged suicide attempt spread across the city and eventually reached Jesse Torrey, a physician from Philadelphia who was visiting Washington three weeks later.
 Shocked by her tale and the slave coffles he was seeing in the nation's new capital, Torrey heard that she had broken her back and both of her arms.
 Rumors circulated that she had died from the fall.